 You can do the same.
 Write out the questions you get asked frequently, then write quality answers and post them individually to your site.
 Your website will attract personal injury leads – the people who need those questions answered.
 Think Creative found that websites with these types of questions answered attract 55% more visitors and gather 126% more leads than those without.

-We said before that the average-earning attorneys we talk to are those relying on referral sources, and that digital marketing for lawyers is the way forward.
-But referrals will still play a part in that strategy.
+We said before that the average-earning firm owners we talk to are those relying on referral sources, and that digital marketing for lawyers is the way forward.
+But referrals will still play a part in advertising efforts.

 For example, if you have a chiropractor who has sent you referrals in the past, and that chiropractor has a blog with content that’s relevant to your services, a backlink from that blog to your website can act as a great indicator to Google that you are a source of authority.
 These backlinks, in fact, are a big part of SEO for law firms.